 WHAT IS A BULL RING?

-Unlike in the UK and Ireland where horses will often gallop miles away from the finishing post before turning back round to come into the home straight, the bull ring is a race track less than one mile long and oval shaped.
+Unlike in the UK and Ireland where horses will often gallop miles away from the finishing post before turning back round to come into the home straight, the bull ring is an oval shaped racetrack shorter than a mile.

 Now, these are not to be confused with the bull rings of Spain, Portugal and Latin America that are used for bull fighting – although the closeness of the action is where the racetrack of this type gets its name.
 Turns are tight and races quick, which is how America tends to like them.
 Maryland’s Timonium racecourse is a good example of a short bull ring circuit.